Dawesome101/city-explorer/README.md

 Ver.
 1.0.2 08-22-2022 6:19pm - Styled the application and added minor error handling for empty strings in the input field

 Ver.
 1.0.3 08-22-2022 7:52pm - Reworked styling to include React Bootstrap elements and added error logging with on screen representation

+Ver.
+1.0.4 08-23-2022 5:56pm - Changed the search results to query for weather data in addition to the citymap.

 ## Credit and Collaborations